Chiropractic and gaming: the perfect match between health care and esports

 - Tribonucleation: a process where opposing surfaces resist separation until a critical point where they separate rapidly resulting in vapor cavities that do not collapse instantaneously

 - Cavitation: the formation of an empty space within a solid object or body

 These definitions are a bit scientific and may not be abundantly clear, so we offer our easier-to-understand explanation below.

-Within the joint capsule is a fixed volume of fluid, called synovial fluid, which acts as the lubricant and the nutrient delivery for the cartilage.
+Within the joint capsule is a fixed volume of fluid, called synovial fluid, which acts as the lubricant and nutrient-delivery for the hyaline cartilage.
 In normal physiology (active and passive range of motion), there is carbon dioxide dissolved within the synovial fluid.

 In the instance of a chiropractic adjustment, the joint capsule is stretched beyond the elastic barrier, stretching the joint capsule and resulting in an increase in total volume within the joint capsule space.

 However, as previously mentioned, there is a fixed volume of synovial fluid.
-Therefore, something needs to take up the additional space; there cannot be a vacuum left within the joint capsule.
+Therefore, something needs to take up the additional space; there cannot be a vacuum (completely empty space) left within the joint capsule.